You’ve decided you’re going to offer your people an employee stipend. Awesome news!

 - Reallocate your unused in-office perks budget

-- Consider employee costs that you already know you want to cover with a stipend.
-For example, if you want a work-from-home stipend to help employees set up their home office, your budget should be able to cover anything from a new mousepad to a new desk.
+- Consider using a stipend for employee costs that you already cover, or know you want to.
+For example, if you have a work-from-home stipend to help employees set up their home office, your budget could cover anything from a new mousepad to a new desk.

 Also, the beauty of stipends is that you can start small and always increase it later on.
-You might also learn a lot by just getting started and asking your employees for feedback.
-You don’t need much money to test a stipend program and to also make a meaningful difference in someone’s life.
+You learn a lot by just getting started and asking your employees for feedback.
+You don’t need much money to test a stipend program and to also make a meaningful difference in your people's lives.

 2. Pick the spending cycle